Anoname112/Anoname112/README.md

 ### Hi there! 👋
-My name is Anoname112, I love programming and video games.
-Other than converting coffee to codes, I also make videos on YouTube: <a href="https://www.youtube.com/@Anoname112">@Anoname112</a>
+My name is Anoname112.
+My passion includes programming and video games.
+Other than converting coffies to codes, I also make videos on YouTube: <a href="https://www.youtube.com/@Anoname112">@Anoname112</a>

 ### Personal projects I'm currently working on:
 <details>